 Blanquette de Limoux from Domaine Delmas

 Limoux is a small French appellation in the Languedoc, in the foothills of France’s eastern Pyrenees.
-Given this southern location and summer heat, at first glance, it might seem unusual to find that white grape varieties dominate the wines of Limoux.
-The local Mauzac, plus Chardonnay and Chenin Blanc, are grown extensively.
+Given this southern location and summer heat, it might seem unusual to find that white grape varieties dominate the wines of Limoux.
+However, the local Mauzac, plus Chardonnay and Chenin Blanc, are grown extensively.
 It’s primarily because of altitude; the vineyards range from 200-500 metres above sea level in this undulating and frequently wild landscape known as the Pays Cathare.
-They are the coolest vineyards in southern France.
+As a result, the vineyards have the lowest temperatures in southern France.
 No wonder that Pinot Noir is the red grape that thrives here.
-These grapes make still and sparkling wines, including the traditional sparkler, Blanquette de Limoux.
+These grapes make still and sparkling wines, including the traditional sparkler Blanquette de Limoux.
 Domaine Delmas is one of the outstanding wine producers in the appellation.

 The Birthplace of Sparkling wine

 Winegrowing in Limoux probably dates back to Roman times, but Limoux should be famous for being the true birthplace of fizzy wine.
 The Benedictine monks of Saint Hilaire Abbey made sparkling wine, with the earliest records dating back to 1531.
 That’s over a century before bubbles appeared in Champagne!
 The original fizz was by bottle fermentation.
 It was semi-sweet, cloudy, low alcohol, and made with Mauzac.
 Still made to this day, this method of production is now known as méthode ancestrale.